President and CEO, NCCI

 Chief Executive Officer, Insurance Industry Charitable Foundation

-In September 2004, Bill joined the Insurance Industry Charitable Foundation as Chief Executive Officer and is responsible for the overall operation and strategic direction of the Foundation.
-Bill comes to the Foundation after a 31-year career with the Walt Disney Company, having worked in the Parks and Resorts division with assignments in Tokyo Disneyland and Disneyland Resort in Paris.
+In September 2004, Bill Ross joined the Insurance Industry Charitable Foundation as chief executive officer and is responsible for the overall operation and strategic direction of the Foundation.
+Ross comes to the Foundation after a 31-year career with the Walt Disney Company, having worked in the Parks and Resorts division with assignments in Tokyo Disneyland and Disneyland Resort in Paris.
 He was a member of the executive team that managed the $2 billion expansion of the Disneyland Resort in Southern California.
-Bill has a broad background in marketing, communications, planning and development and external relations.
-He is a Chairman Emeritus of the Orange County Business Council.
+Ross has a broad background in marketing, communications, planning and development and external relations.
+He is a chairman emeritus of the Orange County Business Council.

 He has served on numerous nonprofit boards throughout California such as the California Golden State Museum, Children’s Hospital Orange County and Cypress College Foundation.
 He is a strong advocate of education and completed his undergraduate and graduate degree at California State University Fullerton.
 In 1989 he was recognized as a distinguished alumnus.
 Prior to his business career he lectured at California State University, Fullerton for five years.

-President and CEO, Property Casualty Insurers Association of America
+President and CEO, American Property Casualty Insurance Association

 Before joining PCI, Sampson served in the George W. Bush Administration in two presidential-appointed and Senate-confirmed positions.
 From 2005 to 2007, he served as the Deputy Secretary of the U.S. Department of Commerce.
 In this position, he was a member of President Bush’s Management Council.